-Every spring and fall, I rake most of the leaves around my shrubs, trees and woodland perennials since his is the way nature mulches.
-Please read my article Leave the Leaves to learn why this is important.
-If I need any wood mulch, I order from a local company who generates mulch from trees they cut and doesn’t add dyes.
-Yes, many companies dye their mulch (ugh!) or purchase their mulch from distant locations.
-One more tip: I let the mulch pile sit in the sun on my driveway for a month or two to bake any hitchhiking pests or diseases before I use it.
+If I need any wood mulch for garden paths, I order from a local company who generates mulch from only local trees and doesn’t add dyes.
+Yes, many companies dye their mulch (ugh!) or purchase their mulch from far away.
+One more tip: I let the mulch pile sit in the sun on my driveway for a month to bake any hitchhiking pests or diseases before I use it.
 Also remember to leave a few areas of bare soil for native ground nesting bees and allow you native plants to spread and fill in as a Living Mulch.
 Learn more here: https://goodnaturedlandscapes.com/native-ground-nesting-bees/

-Please tailor these suggestions according to the size, number of plants and type of plants, including invasives, on your property.
+Please tailor these suggestions according to the size, number of plants and type of plants on your property.
 Hopefully they’ll also save you time and money over a traditional spring cleanup where everything is manicured, unnaturally mulched heavily with wood, or wildlife is annihilated by leaf blowers, or chopped up and hauled away.
-I recently had the opportunity this spring to explain to a curious neighborhood kid how the Anemone cylindrica seed fluff I did not cut back, is used to build bird nests.
+I recently had the opportunity this spring to explain to a curious neighborhood kid how the Anemone cylindrica seed (photo) fluff left behind is used to build bird nests.
 He thanked me for sharing.
 I hope many colorful insects and cheery songbirds will also thank me by gracing me with their presence.